danielmrhodes/JANUS/README.md

 To control the level scheme and excitations in the recoil nucleus, replace /Excitation/Projectile/ with /Excitation/Recoil/.
 All commands are identically the same.

 The statistical tensors [ALD75] and deorientation effect coefficients G<sub>k</sub> are critical for reproducing the LAB frame gamma-ray spectra.
-See [CZO83] for details on the two-state model and its parameters used to describe the deorientation effect.
-These parameters can be controlled using the above /Excitation/DeorientationEffect/ commands.
+See [CZO83] for details on the two-state model, and the meaning of its parameters, which is used to describe the deorientation effect.
+The parameters can be controlled using the above /Excitation/DeorientationEffect/ commands.

 *If you input a level scheme, you must also input the probabilities or choose a state to populate.
 Otherwise the level scheme won't be used.*